saren-springer/introns-3Dgenome/inter_intron_distance/inter_intron_distance.md

 ## Prior Use
-The following code was previously leveraged in Springer-Fleck et al. to calculate the inter-intron distance for rare intron classes.
+The following code was previously leveraged in Springer, Fleck et al. to calculate the inter-intron distance for rare intron classes.
 The resulting distributions can be found in Figure.
 1C.
 The relationship between inter-intron distance and intron count can be found in Figure.
 1D.

 ## Input Files